-Prerequisite: ENG:107 or ENG:105.
+Prerequisite: ENG:105 or ENG:107.

-ENG:107 Composition I: Technical Writing
+ENG:107 Composition I: Technical Writing 3 cr.

 A writing, speaking and reading course to prepare students for the types of communication and thought essential to the working world.
 The general goals of Technical Communication are that students gain more confidence in their writing abilities and improve their proficiency in critical reading and problem-solving, applied to practical situations.
 Students will also present material orally and visually, with assignments related to their content areas.
 Emphasis is on the writing process and learning the forms appropriate for technical communication purposes and audiences.
-This course is an alternative to EN:105 and is recommended for students in technical, business and science programs.
+This course is an alternative to ENG:105 and is recommended for students in technical, business and science programs.